laxthxdude/mn_voter_data/README.md

 ## Usage

 1. **Prepare Your Input Files**:
-   - Place the script in the same directory as your input files:
+   - Ensure the script `import_to_sqlite3.py` in the same directory as your input files (as extracted from the MN OSS provided archive:
      - Voter files: `Voter01.txt` to `Voter08.txt` (CSV format, 38 columns).
      - Election files: `Election01.txt` to `Election08.txt` (CSV format, 4 columns).
    - **Voter File Format** (38 columns, with headers):